zynergy-plush/legends-bot/README.md

 4. /kick - Kicks a member.
 5. /timeout - Timeouts a member.
 6. /untimeout - Removes timeout from a member.
 7. /giveaway - Starts a giveaway.
-(Unique)
 8. /adminhelp - Shows all commands for admins.
 9. /sendmsg - Sends message through bot.

 User Commands:
-1. giveaways - Lists all the pending giveaway.
+1. /giveaways - Lists all the pending giveaways.

 THIS BOT IS W.I.P.